 Ethelwoldo E. Fernandez, has been the Corporate Secretary of the Company since 1995.
-He had been Senior Vice President-Legal of the Company since 1992.
-He had been counsel to the Law firm of Sycip, Salazar, Hernandez and Gatmaitan until 2003.
-He is also the Corporate Secretary of Prudential Guarantee and Assurance Inc.
+He is also the Senior Vice President-Legal of the Company since 1992.
+Former counsel to the Law firm of Sycip, Salazar, Hernandez and Gatmaitan until 2003.
+He is also the Corporate Secretary of Prudential Guarantee and Assurance, Inc.